eeg3/serverless-pipeline/README.md

 The initial CloudFormation Stack should be created after deploy.json is launched.
 Once that stack is created, the CodePipeline will then create the pipeline stack after a period of time.
 The pipeline stack will be called ``{parent-stack}-serverless-stack``.

+After initial deployment, the site will not be fully functional as the config.js file still needs to be updated so the site knows how to utilize the services.
 Within the parent Stack, the Outputs tab should display the following items:

 1. UserPoolClientId
 2. BucketName